hima1993/simple-game-service/README.md

   Need to have Java installed in the PC you are going to run the JAR file.
 (In my case I used Java 11.0.12 version)

    <h2>Requirements</h2>
-  In order to run the application go to Target folder and execute the common java -jar gameService-0.0.1-SNAPSHOT
+  In order to run the application go to "Jar File" folder and execute the common java -jar gameService-0.0.1-SNAPSHOT

 <h1>Limitations </h1>